carmel/go-pwa/docs/web/documents/components.md

 ### Exported vs Unexported

-In addition to the [Go distinction between exported and unexported fields](https://stackoverflow.com/questions/40256161/exported-and-unexported-fields-in-go-language), go-pwa uses that distinction to define whether a component needs to be updated.
+In addition to the [Go distinction between exported and unexported fields](https://stackoverflow.com/questions/40256161/exported-and-unexported-fields-in-go-language), go-app uses that distinction to define whether a component needs to be updated.

 When a UI element update is triggered (done internally), a UI element tree is rendered and compared to the currently displayed one.
 When 2 child components of the same type are compared to check differences, the comparison is based on the value of exported fields.